College of Education, Health and Human Development

 Graduate Programs Available

-In addition to its baccalaureate degree programs, the college offers graduate-level programs leading to the Master of Science in Community Health, Counseling (clinical mental health or marriage, couples, and family), Dietetics (combined with the dietetic internship), Exercise and Nutrition Sciences (exercise physiology and nutrition; sport and coaching sciences), Family and Consumer Sciences (early childhood education/child development; human development and family science), Family Financial Planning, and Sustainable Food Systems, as well as a Master of Education in School Counseling, graduate-level certificates in Addiction Counseling, and Mental Health Support, and Doctors of Philosophy in Exercise and Nutrition Sciences and Indigenous and Rural Health through the Department of Health and Human Development.
+In addition to its baccalaureate degree programs, the college offers graduate-level programs leading to the Master of Science in Community Health, Counseling (clinical mental health or marriage, couples, and family), Dietetics (combined with the dietetic internship), Exercise and Nutrition Sciences (exercise physiology and nutrition; sport and coaching sciences), Family and Consumer Sciences (early childhood education/child development; human development and family science), Family Financial Planning, and Sustainable Food Systems, as well as a Master of Education in School Counseling, graduate-level certificates in Addiction Counseling, and Mental Health Support, and Doctors of Philosophy in Exercise and Nutrition Sciences and Indigenous and Rural Health through the Department of Counseling, the Department of Food Systems, Nutrition, and Kinesiology, and the Department of Human Development and Community Health.
 The Department of Education offers the Library Media Certificate, the College Teaching Certificate, the School Superintendent Certificate, the Teacher Leadership Certificate, the Master of Education, the Education Specialist degree and the EdD with emphasis in Adult and Higher Education, Curriculum and Instruction, and Educational Leadership, or a PhD in Education with emphasis in Adult and Higher Education, Curriculum & Instruction and Educational Leadership.
-The new Master of Arts in Teaching is a full-time pathway to initial teaching licensure.
+The Master of Arts in Teaching is a full-time pathway to initial teaching licensure.

 Program Accreditations and Licensures